-Too often hunters feel they can tell a buck’s potential by the kind of antlers it grows as a yearling.
-I’ve been fortunate to have hunted whitetails from New York to Texas to Saskatchewan, with many stops along the way.
-I’ve also had the unique opportunity of raising whitetails and studying their behavior for a quarter century.
-My journey as a hunter, photographer and researcher has taught me a few things about the whitetail.
-And one is that the size of a yearling’s antlers is seldom a predictor of what its antlers it will be when it fully matures.
+I’ve been fortunate to hunt whitetails from New York to Texas to Saskatchewan, with many stops inbetween.
+I’ve also had the unique opportunity of raising whitetails and studying their behavior.
+My journey as a hunter, photographer and researcher has taught me a few things about deer.
+And one is that the size of a yearling’s antlers is seldom a predictor of what its antlers will be when it fully matures.

+Too often, hunters feel they can tell a buck’s potential by the antlers it grows as a yearling.
 When I was a young man in the 1960s, many researchers felt that yearling spike bucks were genetically inferior, at least from an antler standpoint.
-Time has a way of changing people’s minds and we now know that it’s extremely difficult to tell a buck’s antler potential by the kind of antlers it grew as a yearling.
+Time has a way of changing people’s minds and we now know that it’s extremely difficult to tell a buck’s antler potential by the kind of antlers it grows as a yearling.
 The photos that accompany this essay help to illustrate and refute the old claim of “once a spike, always a spike.”

 You Might Also Like